itscodenation/curriculum-15-16/units/2-HTML1/sessions/1-BasicTags/README.md

 ## Before Class
 ###Teacher Preparation
-For this lesson it is preferred to write and run all html in a basic text editor.
+For this lesson it is preferred to write and run all html in a basic text editor (TextEdit or WordPad).
 If your classroom uses chromebooks then this can be completed in JS Bin.

-* Make sure the school’s computers have a basic text editor. **We will be using a text editor for only 2 lessons.**
 * If using a Mac, make sure TextEdit preferences are set to plain text **NOT rich text.**